raphaelalmeidamartins/trybe_exercicios/1_fundamentos-do-desv-web/b05_javascript-DOM-eventos-e-web-storage/05.04_web-storage/README.md

   <li>Line height;</li>
   <li>Font family.</li>
 </ul>
-<p>The preferences should be saved, and when the user access the page again, it should be exactly the way it was previously setted.</p>
+<p>The preferences should be saved, and when the user accesses the page again, it should be exactly the way it was previously set.</p>